MrTrustor/blog/blog/content/post/aws-reinvent-2016-a-recap-part2.md

 ## Compute

-This year, AWS really pushed its advantage in the serverless market where they are even more clearly the leader than in other fields.
+This year, AWS really pushed its advantage in the serverless market where they are leading even more clearly than in other fields.

 ### C# in AWS Lambda